redis/redis-py/README.rst

 messages.
 Message handlers take a single argument, the message, which is a dictionary just like the examples above.
-To subscribe to a channel or pattern with a message handler, pass the channel or pattern name as a keyword argument with a value of the callback function.
+To subscribe to a channel or pattern with a message handler, pass the channel or pattern name as a keyword argument with its value being the callback function.

-When a message is read on a channels or pattern with a message handler, the message dictionary is created and passed to the message handler.
-A None value is returned from get_message().
+When a message is read on a channel or pattern with a message handler, the message dictionary is created and passed to the message handler.
+In this case, a `None` value is returned from get_message() since the message was already handled.

 .. code-block:: pycon

     >>> def my_handler(message):
     ...     print 'MY HANDLER: ', message['data']
     >>> p.subscribe(**{'my-channel': my_handler})
+    # read the subscribe confirmation message
     >>> p.get_message()
     {'pattern': None, 'type': 'subscribe', 'channel': 'my-channel', 'data': 1L}
     >>> r.publish('my-channel', 'awesome data')